Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

     </Project>
     ```
-    > Note: *Please don't jump through all the above hoops if Microsoft have gotten round to publishing this package since I wrote all this.
+    > Note: *Please don't jump through all the above hoops if Microsoft have gotten round to publishing this package since I wrote this article.
 Be sure to check [here](https://www.nuget.org/packages/microsoft.aspnetcore.proxy) for a version greater than `0.2.0`, at which point skip steps 2-11 and just add the NuGet package instead.*

 1. Update your `Startup` class to add the Proxy: